As a local authority you must review your rights of way improvement plan every 10 years.

 Publish the final plan

-Make any changes that are required to the draft plan and then once it’s been agreed, publish the final plan, eg on the local authority website.
+Make any changes that are required to the draft plan and then once it’s been agreed, publish the final plan.
+This can be on the local authority website.
 You’ll also need to notify anyone who contributed to the plan that it’s been published.

 You must make a copy available to view for free at the local authority offices.
 You must also supply a copy to anyone who requests it, for free or for a charge.